HOW A FUNKY LITTLE PIECE OF

 HUNDREDS OF YEARS BEFORE

-Teatro Tordinona was the site of much scandal.
-It was often packed with enthusiastic opera goers, but a series of papal decrees banned female singers and rowdy behavior from the audience.
-The theater was eventually shut down, replaced, then demolished to form the banks of the Tiber River.
+Back then, the Roman neighborhood of Tor di Nona was once a thriving cultural hotspot.
+In the late 17th century Queen Christina of Sweden had founded the Teatro Tordinona in the neighborhood, much to the displeasure of the Pope.
+The theater was the site of much scandal.
+It was often packed with enthusiastic opera goers—but a series of papal decrees banned female singers and rowdy behavior from the audience.
+And what kind of fun is that?
+The theater was eventually shut down, replaced, and demolished to form the banks of the Tiber River.

 By the 1970s, the neighborhood had fallen into a state of disrepair, prompting local residents and spirited architecture students to spark a revival in an unconventional fashion: they turned the crumbling walls into canvases, painting vivid graffiti of utopian cities and visionary urban landscapes.